Updated April 2026

 The Financial Math

 Keeping the home only makes sense if you can afford it on one income.
-Before making this decision, you need to answer honestly:
+Before making this decision, you need clear answers to these questions:

 When Keeping the Home Is the Wrong Choice